tejpat98/ai-fairness-nextjs-flask/README.md

 ## Front-end

-Will use Next.js
+- Next.js
+- v0 / shadcn components
+- Nextra for fully featured documentation page

 ## Back-end

 Will use a Flask API, offering the same data processing and analysis capabilities as the original repository, without using Jinja templates for output.

-The container will mount the "./data" folder which will be used to store user uploaded datasets for analysis, and reports generated.
+The container will mount the "./uploads" and "./reports" folders which will be used to store user uploaded datasets for analysis, and reports generated.

+Will use waitress as a production ready server rather than "flask run"

 ## Nginx